sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/index.md

 - **SidecarTridge Croissant**
   Internal adapter for Atari ST and Atari STe computers with the internal 7-pin keyboard connector.
-  Works as a middle-man between the motherboard and the original keyboard path, allowing Bluetooth, USB, and mixed input configurations while preserving compatibility with original devices.
+  Works as a middle-man between the motherboard and the original keyboard path, allowing Bluetooth, and mixed input configurations while preserving compatibility with original devices.

 ![SidecarTridge Croissant internal keyboard emulator](/sidecartridge-keyboard/assets/images/KEYBOARD-EMULATOR-CROISSSANT-TOP.png)